SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 ## 2. Automate all your repetitive tasks with Zapier.

 Zapier may be my favorite app of all.
 It's really quite amazing.
-Zapier let you make 5 zaps for free, so it makes getting started easy!
+Zapier let you make 5 "Zaps" for free, so it makes getting started easy!
 I can promise that your life will never be the same.

 Using Zapier, you can automate pretty much everything in your life besides spending quality time with your kids.
 (That's something you should probably do in person.)

 _(I need to talk to you about these bullet points.)_

-Some of my favorite Zaps include:
+### Some of my favorite Zaps

 * When I post instagram picture _then_ post it as an actual picture in Twitter (Not just the link)
 * When I get a new subscriber in Mailchimp, _then_ add them to Hubspot as a new contact